sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 == Frequently Asked Questions ==

-= Can I use the AIO Login plugin for free? =
-Yes, you can install the free version of AIO Login, which offers unique features such as the change of the WP-Admin URL, block login attempts, Google reCAPTCHA, detailed activity logs, and even custom login design for customizing and securing your WordPress login page.
+= Can I use the All in One Login plugin for free? = Yes, you can install the free version of AIO Login, which offers unique features such as the change of the WP-Admin URL, block login attempts, Google reCAPTCHA, detailed activity logs, and even custom login design for customizing and securing your WordPress login page.

 = Is AIO Login compatible with all WordPress themes? =